orcfax/docs/docs/fact-token/tokenomics.md

 process.
 Decentralized, non-custodial, and fair price discovery were critical aspects of the Orcfax launch.
 This is why we refrained from utilizing a centralized initial coin offering (ICO) style public sale.
-By doing so, we empowered the market to set the token’s initial price, avoiding pre-determined prices, promotes decentralization strategies, and provided an opportunity for the initial bootstrapping of a liquidity pool.
+By doing so, we empowered the market to set the token's initial price, avoiding pre-determined prices, promotes decentralization strategies, and provided an opportunity for the initial bootstrapping of a liquidity pool.
 Additionally, this approach also enhances regulatory clarity and minimizes future risks.